 Smart cities are evolving, but the concept will take time.
 Although autonomous cars and drones are becoming a reality, with the potential to cut down on congestion and pollution, for example, these technologies are some five years away from going mainstream.

 When we are talking about smart cities, it is important to stress that each city, each urban area has its own individual challenges.
 Some will develop faster than others, but they all have their own obstacles to overcome in meeting the expectations of their inhabitants.

 In smart cities, IoT technology is being utilized by local authorities looking for solutions to better manage resources and improve the well-being of communities.
-To find out more about Orange Business Services and IoT in smart cities click here.
+To find out more about Orange Business and IoT in smart cities click here.